socius-org/sentibank/CONTRIBUTION.md

 - Contains no personally identifiable or otherwise confidential information.

-Please open a [pull request](https://github.com/socius-org/sentibank/pulls) or [issue](https://github.com/socius-org/sentibank/issues) on GitHub to begin the contribution process.
+Please open an [issue]((https://github.com/socius-org/sentibank/issues) outlining your proposed lexicon before dedicating resources to annotation.
+This can serve as a transparent public record on how lexicons are created, processed and enhanced.
+We expect this record to: Allow all sentibank users to better understand the composition and quality of included dictionaries; Enable substantive community discussion; and Provide a learning opportunity for those developing lexicons in the future.

 >  We understand sentiment annotation can be new territory for many.
 Please don't hesitate to reach out - we're happy to provide guidance each step of the way.